OctopusDeploy/docs/src/pages/docs/kubernetes/workers/index.md

 If custom-steps require specific tooling, you are able to set the desired container on the deployment step - the Kubernetes Agent will honour this setting, as per any other worker.

-## Customisations
+## Customizations
-The behaviour Kubernetes Worker can be modified through it [Helm chart](https://github.com/OctopusDeploy/helm-charts/tree/main/charts/kubernetes-agent) `values`.
+The behavior Kubernetes Worker can be modified through it [Helm chart](https://github.com/OctopusDeploy/helm-charts/tree/main/charts/kubernetes-agent) `values`.

 These values can be set at initial installation, or at any time via a Helm upgrade.